 Upper Middle Rhine Valley

 The whole 65-kilometre stretch of the Upper Middle Rhine Valley between Bingen and Koblenz is, together with numerous separate elements, a UNESCO World Heritage Site.
-Also known as the "Romantic Rhine", the section has historical, natural and shrouded-in-legend surprises for visitors at a multitude of places.
+The section has historical, natural and shrouded-in-legend surprises for visitors at a multitude of places.
 The Middle Rhine Valley has influenced poets, painters and composers and is a magnificent example of a natural landscape that has also been shaped by man.
 A dominant feature of the impressive cultural landscape are the gorges cut into the Rhenisch slate hills that are lined by about 60 towns and villages and surrounded by vineyards and numerous ruins of castles that once controlled shipping on the river.

 Current image JPEG image — 324 KB